Please click here to learn about our coronavirus response and prioritizing your health.

 Alcohol

 Although seldom thought of as such, probably because it is so easily accessible, alcohol is, indeed, a drug.
 Moreover, it is a drug that affects the lives of a large percentage of Americans.
 According to the National Institute on Alcohol Abuse and Alcoholism, around 15 million Americans said they had an alcohol use disorder (AUD) in 2019.
 These same individuals also said they found it difficult to suppress their true feelings when under the influence.
 And this only lends credence to a famous quote by French philosopher Jean-Jaques Rousseau, “a drunk mind speaks a sober heart.”
-The long and short of it is alcohol, when consumed to the point that one becomes drunk, affects the gamma-aminobutyric acid (GABA) receptors in the cerebral cortex and the central nervous system.
+The long and short-term effect of drinking alcohol, to the point that one becomes drunk, affects the gamma-aminobutyric acid (GABA) receptors in the cerebral cortex and the central nervous system.
 When this happens, most individuals become less inhibited.
 That lower inhibition leads to them saying and doing things they wouldn’t typically do sober.
 Available data shows people are more likely to express feelings of love or bitter resentment while intoxicated.
 They are also more likely to become verbally or physically aggressive.

 Barbiturates